brimdata/zed/docs/zq/README.md

 `zq` can do this too with the `-split` option, which specifies a path to a directory for the output files.
-If the path is `.`, then files are writing to the current directory.
+If the path is `.`, then files are written to the current directory.

-The files are named using the `-o` option as a prefix and the suffix is `-<n>.<ext>` where the `<ext>` is determined from the output format and where is a unique integer `<n>` for each distinct output file.
+The files are named using the `-o` option as a prefix and the suffix is `-<n>.<ext>` where the `<ext>` is determined from the output format and where `<n>` is a unique integer for each distinct output file.

 For example, the example above would produce two output files, which can then be read separately to reproduce the original data, e.g.,